U.S. flag

 Departmental Sponsors

-A Departmental Sponsor/Host shall:
+A Departmental sponsor or host shall:

 • Comply with all requirements for access approval and conduct, including providing timely, complete, and accurate information regarding the visit to the Field Servicing Security Office.